swiftdemand/swiftprotocol/README.md

 **Stage 2:** After the 80 Billion cap has been reached by following the formula of Stage 1, Stage 2 will come into effect.
 During this stage new Swifts will be given out to users at an inflation rate decided by the Delegated Nodes to all users in the ecosystem.
 The target inflation rate is ~5% per year to maintain a healhy economy.

 **Region Multiplier:** Several different income tiers will exist based on cost of living associated with each region.
 The tiers and the multipliers associated with them will be decided by the Delegated Nodes.
 The region that each citizen belongs to will be validated by Identity Providers when added to the blockchain.
+These multipliers will range between 0.01x to 1.0x.

 ## DAO Based Governance
 The Swift Protocol features an internal system that simulates a decentralized government.
 Swift Citizens have the responsibility to elect representitives that will have various powers within the government system.
 These Delegated Nodes are required to both maintain the blockchain while occasionally creating new blocks as well as active vote on important issues that occur.